filecoin-project/lotus-docs/content/en/storage-providers/setup/prerequisites.md

 ### Running the storage provider on a different machine as the Lotus Node

-If you opt to run a the `lotus-miner` on a different machine then the Lotus Node, set:
+If you opt to run the `lotus-miner` on a different machine than the Lotus Node, set:

 ```shell
 export FULLNODE_API_INFO=<api_token>:/ip4/<lotus_daemon_ip>/tcp/<lotus_daemon_port>/http